celery/celery/CONTRIBUTING.rst

 a pull requests so that it can be reviewed by the maintainers.

 Creating pull requests is easy, and also let you track the progress of your contribution.
-Read the `Pull Requests`_ section in the Github Guide to learn how this is done.
+Read the `Pull Requests`_ section in the GitHub Guide to learn how this is done.

 You can also attach pull requests to existing issues by following